Treating Degenerative Hip Disease

 - or Hyaluronic Acid (36 patients).

 The idea behind hyaluronic acid injections is to protect the hip by injecting a lubricant.
-Please read our article on hyaluronic acid by Ross Hauser MD
+Please read our article on hyaluronic acid.

 - At all follow-ups, the PRP group had the lowest pain assessment scores Significant improvements were achieved in reducing pain and ameliorating quality of life and functional recovery.